yonasBSD/work-tuimer/README.md

 ### Task Picker (accessed via `c` in Browse mode)

-The task picker provides an intelligent way to change task names.
-Press `c` when on the Name field to:
+Press `c` on the Name field to open the task picker:
-- **Select from existing tasks**: Shows all unique task names from the current day
+- Shows all unique task names from the current day
-- **Filter by typing**: Start typing to filter the list
+- Type to filter the list
-- **Create new tasks**: Type a name that doesn't exist and press Enter
+- Press Enter to select a task or create a new one

 | Key | Action |
 |-----|--------|